BouchardLab/pyuoi/paper/paper.md

 The increasing size and complexity of scientific data requires statistical analysis methods that scale and produce models that are both interpretable and predictive.
-Interpretability implies one can interpret the output of the model in terms of processes generating the data.
+Interpretability implies one can interpret the output of the model in terms of processes generating the data [@murdoch2019].
 This typically requires identification of a small number of features in the actual data and accurate estimation of their contributions [@bickel2006].
 Meanwhile, achieving predictive power requires optimizing the performance of some statistical measure such as precision,